thejoecodes/Automa/README.md

+Tes.
 I am creating a README.md file.
 I didn't create it in the first instance.
 Test